blukatdevelopment/UnchainedWorldsOld/classes/lycanthrope.md

 You gain a climbing speed equal to your movement speed.
 When making an unarmed attack, you can use your claws to deal slashing damage equal to 1d6+strength.

-#### Charge
+#### Bear Hug
-At level two, you learn to channel the rage of your lycanthrope form.
-When you move 20ft in a straight line towards an creature and make an attack, the you may additionally attempt to grapple or shove the creature.
+At level two, you can utilize your bear-like strength to inflict damage on those you grapple.
+After succeeding in grappling a creature, and at the start of any turn when you are grappling a creature, you may squeeze them to inflict 1d6 bludgeoning damage.

 #### Bonus proficiencies
 At level four, you learn to use weapons while in your lycanthrope form.
-While in this form, you are proficient with greataxes, greatswords, and warhammers
+While in this form, you are proficient with greataxes, greatswords, and warhammers.